tobiasbriones/ep-file-system/docs/dev/measure-cohesiveness/index.md

 chance to develop it so others learn from me.
 Can you see?
 I'm an autonomous engineer, I don't need a professor with 10 degrees or a manager to tell what I have to tell!.
 Schools, capitalism, etc., are stereotypes with generic rules.
-We don't need them.
+We don't need them [^2].

+[^2]: From my real job experiences (not university) we've never had a
+    manager or clown who looks you down from a pyramidal hierarchy, so we're pretty much autonomous engineers instead

 ### Take Away